 2018 Robot Art Competition

 You can read more about my work leading up to the robot art competition in this post.
-I objective of the painting competition was to have the robot paint without human intervention.
-I entered 6 paintings into the contest and placed 5th.
+The rules of the painting competition was to create the paint without human intervention.
+I entered 6 paintings into the contest and placed 5th overall.

 The 6 paintings I entered into the 2018 Robot Art competition.
 All 6 paintings were entirely done by the robot.
 You can learn more about this project here.

-The more I paint the more I appreciate abstract expressionism and the ability to go with the flow.
+The more I paint realistically in my traditional practice, the more I appreciate abstract expressionism and the ability to go with the flow.
 I took advantage that a computer program can generate random numbers and wrote Python code to generate random positions to place loose brushstrokes with the robot.
-I painted the under painting by hand and the robot painted the over-laying acrylic brushstrokes.
+I painted the washy under-painting by hand and the robot painted the over-laying acrylic brushstrokes.
 You can see more of these artworks here.
 You can also watch my process in my YouTube Video.

 Abstract expressionism paintings created by my robot.
 To see the full gallery, click here.
 Acrylic paint on paper